3 Bayesian spatio-temporal statistics

 3.3 Model structure

-The spatio-temporal data used in this thesis is not IID (Section 3.2.1.2).
+The spatio-temporal data used in this thesis are not IID (Section 3.2.1.2).
 This section discusses ways to use statistical models to encode more complex relations between observations mathematically.
 Simple structures are discussed first, beginning with the linear model.
 Extensions are introduced one at a time, culminating in the model structures used throughout the thesis.

 3.3.1 Linear model